vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     The status of the Build and Push IoT Edge Solution operation is displayed within the Visual Studio Code **TERMINAL** window.
 Once the process completes, the custom `ObjectCountingModule` IoT Edge Module will have been built, and then the Docker image for the IoT Edge Module will be published to the Azure Container Registry service.

-1. Switch to your Azure portal window.
+1. Switch to your Azure portal window, and then open your dashboard.

     If necessary, log in to your Azure portal using your Azure account credentials.